ISIE By-Laws

 Regular membership in the Society shall be open to all individuals whose work may be associated with any aspect of industrial ecology and also all individuals who are interested in its possibilities for moving towards sustainability and an improved environmental state.

 Student membership in the Society shall be open to any student who is interested in gaining knowledge about industrial ecology.
-Student membership would be particularly relevant to students enrolled in programs directly addressing industrial ecology.
-The Council may establish other classes of membership.
+Student membership should be particularly relevant to students enrolled in programs directly addressing industrial ecology.

 Article IV.
 Officers and Elections